 Situated right on the border with France and only 33 kms from Jaca, the largest town in the area which runs 4 coach services daily up to the resort.

 The Astun Ski Resort has a wide variety of ski runs of all levels and all areas are well marked and maintained making skiing in this resort a pleasure at all times.

-There are plenty of apres ski or non ski activities on offer around the resort including plenty of restaurants, shops, swimming pool, ice rink and tennis courts.
+There are plenty of apres-ski or non-ski activities on offer around the resort including plenty of restaurants, shops, swimming pool, an ice rink and tennis courts.

 The Javalambre ski resort is located just an hours drive north of the orange groves of Valencia.

-There are an excellent choice of facilities on offer at the Aramon Javalambre which will ensure you really will have a terrific and memorable skiing holiday.
+There is an excellent choice of facilities on offer at the Aramon Javalambre which will ensure you really will have a terrific and memorable skiing holiday.

 Valdelinares is the southernmost ski resort located in the autonomous community of Aragon.
 It is situated in the Gudar mountains at an altitude of some at 1.693 meters which makes it the highest township in Spain.